“Doha’s International Airport is arguably the most architecturally significant terminal complex in the world, as well as

-As the landmark home for Qatar Airways, the country’s national airline, the terminal can accommodate 30 million passengers annually and has 41 unrestricted contact gates.
+As the landmark home for Qatar Airways, the country’s national airline, the terminal can accommodate up to 30 million passengers annually and has 41 unrestricted contact gates.

 Through expressive architecture rooted in place, the iconic terminal creates a lasting impression on guests.
 While contemporary in design to mirror Qatar’s progressive growth, the airport pays homage to the nation’s rich cultural heritage and natural environment.
 The dramatic, curving building silhouette recalls ocean waves and sand dunes to project a powerful image as Qatar’s gateway to the world.